Ranjit2/codebglphp/README.md

 # PHP Billing System

-A simple billing system implemented in PHP, allows the management of subscriptions with different billing periods.
+A simple billing system implemented in PHP allows the management of subscriptions with different billing periods.
 This project includes functionalities for creating subscriptions, generating bills, and renewing subscriptions, all handled in memory without any database interaction.

 ## Features